utilityai/llama-cpp-rs/examples/reranker/README.md

 ## Implementation Details

 This is a close Rust implementation of the reranker implementation discussed in [llama.cpp PR #9510](https://github.com/ggerganov/llama.cpp/pull/9510).

-Key features include:
+## Potential issues

+The bos, eos, sep tokens are being hardcoded.
+We need to ideally get it from the model and build out the prompts based on each specific model.